Definition of Reptiles: Characteristics and Examples

 Snakes do not have eyelids that can be opened and closed, and their eyes are kept open throughout their lives.
 Even so, the snake’s eyes are covered with clear scales that protect it from dirt.
 Another main feature is that the snake’s tongue is forked with each branch being long and pointed, and can be extended out through the cavity in the middle of the lips.

-See also difference between ad and bc
+See also difference between executive and legislature

 5. Iguanas